dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 - Enable <xref:System.Windows.Controls.TextBlock.TextWrapping%2A> on <xref:System.Windows.Controls.TextBlock> to avoid clipping.

 - Set the `xml:lang` attribute.
 This attribute describes the culture of a specific element and its child elements.
-The value of this property changes the behavior of several features in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+The value of this property changes the behavior of several features in WPF.
 For example, it changes the behavior of hyphenation, spell checking, number substitution, complex script shaping, and font fallback.
 See [Globalization for WPF](globalization-for-wpf.md) for more information about setting the [xml:lang Handling in XAML](/dotnet/desktop/xaml-services/xml-language-handling).

 - Create a customized composite font to obtain better control of fonts that are used for different languages.
-By default, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses the GlobalUserInterface.composite font in your Windows\Fonts directory.
+By default, WPF uses the GlobalUserInterface.composite font in your Windows\Fonts directory.

 - When you create navigation applications that may be localized in a culture that presents text in a right-to-left format, explicitly set the <xref:System.Windows.FlowDirection> of every page to ensure the page does not inherit <xref:System.Windows.FlowDirection> from the <xref:System.Windows.Navigation.NavigationWindow>.